madefromjames/PROJECTS/birthdays/README.md

 The application has been tested and validated using the Flask framework and SQLite.

 ## Usage
-To use the application, simply run the `app.py` file using a Python interpreter.
-The application will start a local server on port 5000.
-To access the application, open a web browser and navigate to http://localhost:5000/.
+To access the Birthday Tracker Web Application, simply visit the following link: [Birthday Tracker](https://cooing-hornet-zealon.koyeb.app/)

-To add a new birthday, simply fill out the form on the index page and submit it.
+- To add a new birthday, simply fill out the form on the index page and submit it.
 The new birthday will be added to the database and displayed on the page.

-To delete a birthday, click on the "Delete" button next to the birthday in the table.
+- To delete a birthday, click on the "Delete" button next to the birthday in the table.
 The birthday will be removed from the database and the page will be re-rendered.

-To edit a birthday, click on the "Edit" button next to the birthday in the table.
+- To edit a birthday, click on the "Edit" button next to the birthday in the table.
 The birthday details will be displayed in a form, which can be edited and submitted to update the database.

-## Dependencies
-The following dependencies are required to run the application:

-Python<br>
-Flask<br>
-SQLite<br>